longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

 - The internal microphone does not work (or very low volume)
 - ~My external USB microphone is way to low volume (not usable)~ -> **seems fixed, see below**
-- Suspend does not work (no matter if S3 Linux or Windows and Linux is set in BIOS), both "s2idle" and "deep" crashes, hang or do not properly resume in various variants
+- Suspend does not work with Wifi is connected (no matter if S3 Linux or Windows and Linux is set in BIOS), both "s2idle" and "deep" crashes, hang or do not properly resume in various variants
 - ~Hotkeys to switch workspaces do not work, especially when using Workspace matrix~ -> **fixed, see below**
 - Fan speed indicator sometimes does show bogus values when fan is off -> **not really a problem, see below**